gkampolis/WandererID/README.md

 A simple prototype utilizing the resulting classifier from this project and serving as a proof-of-concept is available here: [WandererPrototype](https://github.com/gkampolis/WandererPrototype).

+An introduction to the supplied data set is available in the `Codebook` folder. *If github is having problems with rendering the notebook, you can try [here](https://nbviewer.jupyter.org/github/gkampolis/WandererID/blob/master/Codebook/Codebook_EDA.ipynb).*

 ---

 Marine Scotland Science (MSS) collects samples of the microscopic marine animals known as zooplankton ("zoo" meaning animal and "plankton", meaning to wander/wanderer), with the data generated being used in monitoring trends of national (UK) and international importance.
 Classification of zooplankton is a time-consuming process leading to low sample throughput.
 A much quicker alternative is to scan samples and obtain measurements that will be classified via a machine learning system, enhancing the organization's ability to provide scientific advice on trends in the zooplankton communities in Scottish waters.
 This project serves as an early milestone in developing this approach and will aid MSS in evaluating the proposed process.